wmde/wikidata-wikibase-architecture/systems/WikibaseClient/01-Introduction_and_Goals.md

 - Have data updates which cause pages changes to be shown in [Watchlists](../../Glossary.md#watchlist), when the page being changed is watched.
 - Update Wikidata’s data used on Wikipedia when it is incorrect or outdated via web interface.
 - Find wrong or missing data on a Wikipedia article and correct or add it to Wikidata.

+### Wikipedia reader

+- Have a representation of structured data about the world in Wikipedia articles (e.g. infoboxes)
+- Rely on centrally maintained data and trust that information in articles is up-to-date, even on small Wikipedias
+- Find reliable and up-to-date references for claims about the world